maxkasy/home/_pages/workshops/ML_econ_group.md

 - Bi-weekly **reading** and discussion **group** on ML and economics, meeting in even weeks of term, starting in HT 2022.
 - On June 20 2022, we will organize a small **cross-departmental workshop** on ML and economics, with presentations of ongoing work and discussants, as well as a keynote by Michael Jordan from UC Berkeley.
-The tentative schedule can be found at https://maxkasy.github.io/home/ML_Econ_Oxford/Jamboree_2022/
+The tentative schedule can be found at [Machine Learning and Economics Jamboree 2022](https://maxkasy.github.io/home/ML_Econ_Oxford/Jamboree_2022/).